webfansplz/vite-plugin-vue-devtools/README.md

 ## 🌸 Credits

 - This project is highly inspired by [nuxt/devtools](https://github.com/nuxt/devtools).
+Kudos to Anthony Fu for the awesome work!

 ## 📄 License